StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 <a name="learning_to_learn"></a>
 ####Learning to Learn

+Try new things: New dish, new game, memorize Middle Eastern capitals, create/share new recipe.

 Throughout course, keep a growing list of vocabulary terms; define them, then post them online in a <a href="../pcsnotes_glossary/">glossary</a> we will make for ourselves.

 This is a code school, so we are of course concerned with technology, but we are also concerned with teamwork, including **pair programming**.